ONS Time Use Study

 Why have I been invited to take part?

-When you previously took part in either the British Social Attitudes, Scottish Social Attitudes or the Consumer Protection Study you were asked if it would be okay to contact you about research in the future.
+When you previously took part in either the British or Scottish Social Attitudes survey, Life in Northern Ireland survey or the Consumer Protection Study, you were asked if it would be okay to contact you about research in the future.
 At the time you provided us with some contact details.

-We are now inviting NatCen Opinion Panel members on behalf of the Office for National Statistics (ONS) to take part in the Time Use Study.
+We are now inviting NatCen Opinion Panel members on behalf of the Office for National Statistics (ONS) and the Economic Statistics Centre of Excellence (ESCoE) to take part in the Time Use Study.
 The aim is to find out how people in the UK spend their time and how they feel.

 Everyone we have invited to take part has been carefully selected to provide a truly representative picture of people living in England, Scotland, Wales and Northern Ireland.
 We want to represent people of all walks of life and a full range of daily life experiences.
 By taking part you will make sure the experiences of people like you are represented.